Hack23/lambda-in-private-vpc/README.md

 SLA MAX = 0.994592393 (0.9995 * 0.999 * 0.99999 * 0.999 1* 0.999 * 0.99999 * 0.9995 * 0.9995 * 0.999)

 SLO = 99.45%

 SLA level of 99.45 % uptime/availability results in the following periods of allowed downtime/unavailability:

-SLA level of 99.45 % uptime/availability results in the following periods of allowed downtime/unavailability: